Lotharingia: Stem Duchy of Lotharingia

 The young king of East Francia, Louis the Child, appointed Gebhard to be the duke of Lotharingia in 903.
 His title was recorded in contemporary Latin as dux regni quod a multis Hlotharii dicitur: "duke of the kingdom that many call Lothair's".
 He died in 910 fighting Hungarian invaders.

 When non-Carolingian Conrad I of Germany was elected king of East Francia in 911, Lotharingian nobles under the new duke Reginar voted to attach their duchy to West Francia, still ruled by the Carolingian dynasty.
 In 915, Charles the Simple rewarded him by granting him the title of margrave.
 Reginar was succeeded by his son Gilbert who used the title dux Lotharingiae: "duke of Lotharingia".

 When the West Franks deposed Charles in 922, he remained king in Lotharingia, from where he attempted to reconquer his kingdom in 923.
 He was captured and imprisoned by Heribert II of Vermandois until his death in 929.
 In 923, king Henry the Fowler of East Francia used this opportunity and invaded Lotharingia (including Alsace).
 In 925, Lotharingians under Gilbert elected Henry the Fowler to be their king.
 In 930, Gilbert's loyalty was rewarded and he received the prestigious hand of Henry's daughter Gerberga in marriage.

 On Henry's death in 936, Gilbert rebelled and tried to swap Lotharingian allegiance to the West Franks, since their king Rudolph was weak and would interfere less in local affairs.
 In 939, Henry's son and successor, Otto I, Holy Roman Emperor, invaded Lotharingia, and at the Battle of Andernach defeated Gilbert, who drowned trying to flee across the Rhine.

 The dukes of Lotharingia were thereafter royal appointees.
 Henry I, Duke of Bavaria was duke for two years, followed in 941 by duke Otto, who, in 944, was followed by Conrad.
 Lotharingia was turned into a junior stem duchy whose dukes had a vote in royal elections.
 While the other stem duchies had tribal or historic identities, Lotharingia's identity was solely political.

 King Louis IV of West Francia tried to maintain a claim to Lotharingia by marrying Gilbert's widow and Otto's sister Gerberga.
 In his turn, Otto I accepted homage from West Francia's Hugh the Great and Herbert II, Count of Vermandois at Attigny in 942.
 The weak Louis IV had no choice but to agree to Otto's continued suzerainty over Lotharingia.
 In 944, West Francia invaded Lotharingia, but retreated after Otto I responded with mobilization of a large army under Herman I, Duke of Swabia.

+In 953, Duke Conrad rebelled against Otto I, and was removed from power and replaced by Otto's brother Bruno the Great, who finally pacified Lotharingia.